Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring: Methodology

-Traditional FPN and PAN architectures employ fixed top-down and bottom-up pathways for feature fusion, in which fusion weights are static and implemented via simple addition or concatenation.
-Although BiFPN introduces learnable weights, they remain constrained by rigid structures, while NAS-FPN constructs predetermined or NAS-searched cross-scale connections without true content adaptivity.
+Feature pyramid networks, such as FPN and PANet, commonly use fixed top-down and bottom-up pathways to fuse multi-scale features.
+Although these structures are effective for general object detection, their fusion paths are usually predefined and may not adapt well to infrared gas plumes with weak contrast, diffuse boundaries, and large scale variations.
+BiFPN introduces learnable fusion weights, and NAS-FPN searches for feature fusion structures, but their connections are still largely determined at the network level rather than dynamically adjusted according to the content of each feature map.

-In contrast, the proposed content-adaptive sparse routing path aggregation network (CASR-PAN) performs fully content-driven multi-scale fusion.
-As illustrated in Figure.~\ref{fig:1}, CASR-PAN dynamically generates spatially varying path weights through an importance estimator (IE), selectively enhancing or suppressing cross-scale feature flows using sparse routing.
-Multi-path outputs at the same scale are further consolidated by RepC3 modules, achieving stable gradient propagation and discriminative multi-scale representation.
-The internal structure of the IE is shown in Figure.~\ref{fig:5}.
+To address this limitation, we introduce a content-adaptive sparse routing path aggregation network (CASR-PAN) for multi-scale gas plume feature fusion.
+As shown in Figure~\ref{fig:2}, CASR-PAN uses an importance estimator (IE) to generate content-dependent routing weights for different cross-scale paths.
+These weights guide the propagation of plume-related features across pyramid levels, allowing informative features to be emphasized while redundant background responses are suppressed.
+The routed features are further refined by RepC3 modules before being fed into the RT-DETR decoder.
+The structure of the importance estimator is shown in Figure~\ref{fig:5}.